hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And represents his ball-room on the stage;
 >
-> From Tom and Jerry takes the hint, where you
+> From Tom and Jerry[^75] takes the hint, where you
 >
 > May in one scene famed Almack's' ball-rooms view.

->
+[^75]: Tom and Jerry, a well-known dramatic melange (performed at several of the minor theatres) in which is given a scene of the ball room at Almacks.

 > Bel.
 If this was the spontaneous act of those
 >
 > Who managed the concern, you might suppose